Going back to ancient times, those who had the ability to memorize were looked upon as intellectual geniuses.

 Educationally, most schools have now discarded the memorization of things like multiplication tables, poems, speeches, and even national anthems.

 Most people know what memory is but how many know there are seven different types of memory.?
 The majority of us have jobs that require some sort of cognitive function, including memory.
 Among other things, memory is responsible for processing new information, creates memories, and recalls information in critical situations.

 Let’s take a look quick look at the two most well-known types of memory.

 Long-term memories tend to be a lot more complicated and elaborate when compared to short-term memories.
 Basically, anything that happened more than 3-5 minutes ago is classified and stored in your long-term memory.
-The strength and skill of our memory depends largely on how often we use it to recall specific pieces of data.
+The strength and skill of our memory depend largely on how often we use it to recall specific pieces of data.

 Can Greens Nutrition Help Memory?

 As we age, several health issues become apparent for most people, and the one that’s front and center is memory.
-Most people believe that nothing can be done about a failing memory but is this really the case?
+Do most people believe that nothing can be done about a failing memory but is this really the case?
 Luckily it’s not; Eating a diet rich in greens may help improve cognitive function and memory loss, according to several recent studies.

 A study from Rush University Medical Centre concluded that implementing a straightforward step each day can drastically improve age-related diseases such as Alzheimer’s and memory decline.
 (1)